tavimare/Algolia/README.md

 Related to my homework:)

-I have uploaded the my code as zip archive but also as a link available here:  https://rsbv9.codesandbox.io/
+I have uploaded the my code as zip archive but also as a link available here:  https://rsbv9.codesandbox.io/ The feedback related to the code is added as comments, but I could also present it to you.

 I have attached a photo of the output of my search query